maybebyte/anthesis/domain-sift.md

 # domain-sift: extract and format domains

-Last updated: July 4th, 2025
+Last updated: July 8th, 2025

 `domain-sift` is a Perl script that extracts unique domains from at least one provided file and prints them to standard output in a given format.
-If you don't provide a file, `domain-sift` reads from standard input (STDIN) instead.
+If you don't provide a file, `domain-sift` reads from Standard Input (STDIN) instead.

-One use of this utility: extract domains from blocklists that contain known malicious or otherwise undesirable domains, then format them so that a DNS (Domain Name System) resolver can block those domains.
+One use of this utility: extract domains from blocklists that contain known malicious or otherwise undesirable domains, then format them so that a Domain Name System (DNS) resolver can block those domains.

 ## Table of contents